-If a patient has already had PPSV23 for his high-risk condition and also needs PCV13 for the same condition, how long should we wait before administering PCV13?
+If an adult patient has already had PPSV23 for his high-risk condition and also needs PCV13 for the same condition, how long should we wait before administering PCV13?

-The recommended interval between administering PPSV23 and subsequent PCV13 is 8 weeks for children and 1 year for adults.
-The recommended intervals are based on a hypothetical concern about interference between PCV13 and PPSV23.
-The
+The recommended interval between administering PPSV23 and subsequent PCV13 is 1 year for adults.
+The recommended interval is based on a hypothetical concern about interference between PCV13 and PPSV23.
+The recommendations for high-risk adults are available at www.cdc.gov/mmwr/preview/mmwrhtml/mm6140a4.htm.